 If you have a mortgage, you could match the repayment term so if you die before paying off your mortgage, the life insurance payout will cover the rest.

-If you have children, you may want the cover to last until they reach a certain age, such as 25, when they have moved out and may be looking to buy their first home.
+If you have children, you may want the cover to last until they reach a certain age, such as 25 or whenever you think they may move out and look for their own home.

 When you know what you need from a policy, you should get as many life insurance quotes as possible to find the cheapest monthly premiums.